INTRODUCTION TO DUTCH INCOME TAX RETURN

 - donations to charitable organisations;

-- waived venture capital loans that originate from before 2011.
+- qualifying waived venture capital loans that originate from before 2011.

 Not just the tax deductible items matter.
 You may also be entitled to a tax credit.
 Every full year resident is entitled to the general tax credit.
 If you work, you are entitled to labour tax credit.
 If you do not work but your spouse does, you may be able to claim the so-called non-working spouse benefit, which actually also is a tax credit.
 If you have children and you work, you may be entitled to the income-related combination tax credit.
 There a number of other tax credits you can claim.
 You find the complete list below.